BudValZer/exadel-internship/README.md

     - managing access to instances using security groups
     - learning to preinstall software on hosts using user data by terraform
     - additional learning how to use ssh reverse tunneling and port forwarding

+Task4 was about learning containers using Docker:
+    - running, stopping, removing containers
+    - creating docker images using Dockerfile
+    - defining and running multi-container Docker applications using compose